 - a.
-Per academic year, two opportunities to take examinations per educational component will be offered - b.
-By way of exception to a., the options for retaking practical components, work placements and theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations. - 2.
+Per academic year, two opportunities to take examinations will be offered for each unit of education. b.
+By way of exception to a., the options for retaking practical exercises, work placements and theses are detailed in the relevant work placement manual, course manual or teaching regulations. - 2.
 The most recent mark will apply in the event of a resit.
-A resit is allowed for both passed and failed educational components. - 3.
-The resit for an interim examination must not take place within ten working days of the announcement of the result of the examination being resat. - 4.
-The Examination Board may allow students an extra opportunity to sit an interim examination if they: - a.
-Have passed all but one of the examinations necessary to meet the degree requirements; and - b. have failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons.
+A resit is allowed for both passed and failed units of education. - 3.
+The resit for a (partial) examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
+The Examination Board may allow a student an extra opportunity to sit an examination if that student: - a) lacks only those credits to qualify for their degree; and - b) has failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons.

-The extra opportunity can only be offered for educational components that are examined with a scheduled written exam, paper or take-home examination.
-Educational components that are (partly) examined otherwise, including practical components and the Bachelor's thesis, are not included.
-Requests for an additional examination opportunity must be submitted to the Examination Board no later than 1 July.
-If necessary, the method of examination may deviate from the provisions in the study guide.
+The extra opportunity can only be offered if it concerns a written examination, a paper or a take home examination.
+This provision excludes the practical exercises and the Bachelor's thesis.
+Requests for an

-5. If an educational component is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in the programme-specific section for the subsequent period.
+- additional examination opportunity must be submitted to the Examination Board no later than 1 July.
+If necessary, the method of examination may deviate from the provisions in the study guide. - 5.
+If a unit of education is no longer offered in the following academic year, at least one additional opportunity will subsequently be provided to sit the examination(s) or parts thereof and a transitional arrangement will be included in Section B.